ShoYamanishi/SDFontApple/README.md

 ## Command-line generator: sdfontgen
 1. Open `SDFontApple/SDFont/SDFont.xcodeproj`, go to the project `SDFont`, and select the target `sdfontgen`.
 2. Set Signing & Capabilities to your environment for your developer ID.
-3. Select the sceme `sdfontgen`, and the taret to your device (ex.
+3. Select the scheme `sdfontgen`, and the target to your device (ex.
 My Mac), and build.

 ## Demo App: SWOpeningRoll
 1. Open `SDFontApple/SWOpeningRoll/SWOpeningRoll.xcodeproj`, go to the project `SWOpeningRoll`, and select the target `SWOpeningRollmacos` for macOS or the target 'SWOpeningRollios` for iOS.
 2. Set Signing & Capabilities to your environment for your developer ID.
-3. Adjust the path to SDFont if necessary.
+3. Adjust the path to the framework SDFont if necessary.
-4. Select the sceme `SWOpeningRollmacos` or `SWOpeningRollios`, and the taret to your device (ex.
+4. Select the scheme `SWOpeningRollmacos` or `SWOpeningRollios`, and the target to your device (ex.
 My Mac or iPhone 13 mini), and build & run.

 ## Demo App: SWOpeningRollAR
 1. Open `SDFontApple/SWOpeningRollAR/SWOpeningRollAR.xcodeproj`, go to the project `SWOpeningRollAR`, and select the target `SWOpeningRollAR`.
 2. Set Signing & Capabilities to your environment for your developer ID.
-3. Adjust the path to SDFont if necessary.
+3. Adjust the path to the framework SDFont if necessary.
-4. Select the sceme `SWOpeningRollAR`, and the taret to your device (ex. iPhone 13 mini), and build & run.
+4. Select the scheme `SWOpeningRollAR`, and the target to your device (ex. iPhone 13 mini), and build & run.

 # Usage
 An API reference is available in docc archive, which can be found in `SDFontApple/SDFont/SDFont.doccarchive` if you have run `SDFontApple/SDFont/build_all.sh`.

-## Find the List of the Available Fonts.
+## Find the List of Available Fonts.
 On macos, run `sdfontgen -showfontlist`.
 ```
 mrbean@Beans-Mini % pwd